homebridge/homebridge-raspbian-image/README.md

 ## Managing Homebridge

-The [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) web interface will allow you to install, remove and update plugins, and modify the Homebridge config.json and manage other aspects of your Homebridge service.
+The [Homebridge UI](https://github.com/oznu/homebridge-config-ui-x) web interface will allow you to install, remove and update plugins, and modify the Homebridge config.json and manage other aspects of your Homebridge service.

-**The default user is `admin` with password `admin`.**

 If you're using macOS or a mobile device, you should be able to access the UI via http://homebridge.local.